Banner-Black-Soldier-Fly.jpg

 And what type of insects do Bestico use to feed agricultural livestock?

-Bestico has a strong focus on producing the Black Soldier Fly or more precisely, the larvae of the Black Soldier Fly.
-This species has been selected for its nutritional value, speed of growing cycle and because it’s not too picky about what it needs to eat.
+Bestico has a strong focus on producing the Black Soldier Fly or, more precisely, the larvae of the Black Soldier Fly.
+This species has been selected for its nutritional value, the speed of its growing cycle and because it’s not too picky about what it needs to eat.

-Hm, but are flies dirty?
-I mean, I’m not eating them so that’s fine.
+Hmm, but are flies dirty?
+I mean, I’m not eating them, so that’s fine.
 But couldn’t they contaminate production systems?
 Or somehow affect the livestock eating them?

 That’s definitely a common misconception.
-Many people live with the idea that insects and the production of insects is a dirty / not hygienic activity, while in reality insect production systems need to be clean and hygienic in order to keep these systems free from possible harmful microorganisms.
-The IPIFF (International Platform of Insect producers for Food and Feed) has even set guidelines for manufacturing principles where great emphasis is placed on hygiene in production.
+Many people live with the idea that insects and the production of insects is a dirty or not hygienic activity, while in reality, insect production systems need to be clean and hygienic in order to keep these systems free from possible harmful microorganisms.
+The IPIFF (International Platform of Insect Producers for Food and Feed) has even set guidelines for manufacturing principles where great emphasis is placed on hygiene in production.
 Besides that, local food safety authorities control insect companies on their compliance with European legislation on food and feed safety.

-For all of us, big improvements can still be made on the legislative aspect of our industry.
-We would be very happy to see the Europe Union allow insect derived protein to be used in poultry and pig farming.
+For all of us, big improvements can still be made in the legislative aspect of our industry.
+We would be very happy to see the European Union allow insect-derived protein to be used in poultry and pig farming.
 Or have better access to materials to feed insects such as ‘former foodstuff’.
-At the same time insect producers are limited to what they are allowed to feed their insects based on EU legislation.
-Within the legislation insects have the same status as other livestock animals and therefore the same rules apply.
-As a result, we cannot feed our insects any other feed material which you could also feed to a pig or a chicken.
+At the same time, insect producers are limited to what they are allowed to feed their insects based on EU legislation.
+Within the legislation, insects have the same status as other livestock animals and therefore, the same rules apply.
+As a result, we cannot feed our insects any other feed material, which you could also feed to a pig or a chicken.

-And, are there any other controversies around insect feed?
-What other arguments have you heard against the use of insects as food for animals?
+And are there any other controversies around insect feed?
+What other arguments have you heard against using insects as food for animals?

-Not really, there are no big arguments against the use of insects as a feed for animals.
-But, the biggest concern would be the use of feed materials to feed insects which cannot be directly consumed by fish, chicken or pigs in order to keep the sustainability aspect relevant when using insects.
+Not really, there are no big arguments against using insects as a feed for animals.
+But, the biggest concern would be the use of feed materials to feed insects, which cannot be directly consumed by fish, chicken or pigs in order to keep the sustainability aspect relevant when using insects.
 We will need to place additional effort into proving that it is safe to use products like catering waste to feed insects and subsequently feed insects to poultry or fish.
-Through this process we are mimicking nature as close as possible and offer a sustainable solution for the long term.
+Through this process, we are mimicking nature as closely as possible and offering a sustainable solution for the long term.

-Then is there any research that’s going into insect feed to maybe help alleviate these problems?
+Is there any research that’s going into insect feed to help alleviate these problems?

 1. Biology and environmental factors impacting the insect in production.

-2. New technologies to create more efficient and effective production systems, and
+2. New technologies to create more efficient and effective production systems

 Not a problem at all.
 I was happy to do this!